THE BRATT FAMILY

 in Oppland.
 Oppland is the home county of one branch of these Bratts.

 There is also a well-documented Bratt family from Brattfors (Steep Falls) in Sweden.
-It's
+Located

-only 100 miles from Fredrikstad and was formerly the site of a mill.
-Perhaps DNA testing will someday identify
+100 miles from Fredrikstad, it was the site of a water-powered iron foundry as early as 1540.
+Perhaps DNA testing will